scottnzuk/ContentPilot/readme.txt

 = How many posts can I generate? =

-The free version allows up to 5 posts per batch.
-Pro version (coming soon) will support up to 30 posts per batch.
+The enhanced version allows up to 30 posts per batch with no restrictions.
+All features are now free!

 = Is the plugin secure? =